natario1/Elements/README.md

 When posting results, the list of `T` data is converted to a list of `Element<T>` object.
 The source can declare the element type for each `T` data in the `getElementType(T)` callback.

-Subclasses also have the opportunity to change the results that were posted.
+Subclasses also have the opportunity to **change the results that were posted**.
 See, for example, this code that replaces empty lists with a *this list is empty* Element:

 ```kotlin